 A.L.I.C.E. training is an important part of ensuring the safety of our students, and practicing this program is critical.
 School safety requires collaboration that involves the entire community.
 Andover’s Emergency Management Group involves police, fire, public health, DPW, facilities, IT, APS, and the town manager’s office.

 A.L.I.C.E. trainings are a coordinated effort with the Andover Police Department and APS.
-These trainings are led by Detective Mark Higginbottom and School Resource Officer Barry DuBois from the Andover Police Department and Paul Szymanski, assistant superintendent for Finance and Administration for Andover Public Schools and the school principal.
-At the high school, Assistant Principal Scott Darlington takes the lead on these trainings, in collaboration with Principal Conrad.
+These trainings are led by Detective Mark Higginbottom from the Andover Police Department and Keith Taverna, Assistant Superintendent for Finance and Administration for Andover Public Schools and the school principals.
+At the high school, Assistant Principal Scott Darlington takes the lead on these trainings, in collaboration with Principal Brown.
 All schools’ administrators also work in cooperation with school health representatives and the Andover Fire Department.